lukbrew25/openadbshell/README.md

 | about                        | Show information about OpenADB Shell                                       |

 ## Configuration
-- The shell saves your custom command preference in `config.dat`.
+- The shell saves your custom preferences in `config.dat`.
-- You can change this at any time by running the `config` command.
+- You can change your preferences at any time by running the `config` command.
+- The configuration window allows you to:
+  - Enable/disable custom commands.
+(All shell-specific commands except `config` will be disabled if custom commands are disabled.
+You will only be able to run built-in adb commands.)
+  - Manage saved devices (add, connect, disconnect, remove)
+  - Enable/disable Discord Rich Presence integration
+  - Set the working directory for the shell (default is the directory where `openadbshell.exe` is located)
+  - Enable/disable autoconnect to saved devices on shell start
+  - Enable/disable mod support (mods are custom executables that run when the shell starts).
+Does not affect rich presence mod (which is controlled separately).

 ## Discord Rich Presence
 - OpenADB Shell supports Discord Rich Presence integration.